 To respond to this parable adequately, we must view it from two different angles.
 The first is to look at the story as if we are the seed.

 Many who hear the gospel never seem to “get it.”
 The message is stolen before it ever takes root.
 Then there are the 50% of Catholic kids who receive the sacraments but disappear somewhere between age 18 and 25.
 Shallow roots fail to equip them to take the heat of our pagan culture.
 Then there are the 89% of lifelong, regular churchgoers who, according to George Gallup, have values and lifestyles identical to those of their pagan neighbors.
 Their faith has been neutralized by bad theology and worldliness.
 They may look like wheat plants, but their religion is fruitless.

-In speaking to us as seed, Jesus is saying: “be careful.
-If you don’t make the effort to get thoroughly rooted in your Catholic faith, you just might not make it.
+Addressing us as seed, Jesus is saying: “be careful.
+If you don’t make the effort to get thoroughly rooted in your faith, you just might not make it.
 If you do manage to survive, you might produce absolutely nothing.
 But you are called to do more than survive.
 You are to grow and bear much fruit (John 15), to yield 100 fold, to be a saint, to leave a mark on the lives of many that will last forever.
 Don’t settle for anything less!”

 Vatican II and all the Popes since have stated unequivocally that each of us is called to be an evangelizer, to tell others that Jesus Christ changes lives eternally and that the place to encounter him most fully and grow most rapidly is within the Catholic Church.
 “But,” you may protest, “I tried it a few times and got nowhere.
 I just don’t have the personality, don’t have the gift”